roblaing/erlang-webapp-howto/unit5/README.md

 ...
 ```

-produces a very similar Proplist to the Json version:
+produces this proplist with some key differences to the Json version:

 ```erlang
 [{city,[{id,"2643743"},{name,"London"}],